bit101/bufkill/readme.md

 ## Todo

 - Option to show an "Are you sure" prompt when closing a terminal buffer, as it may have an important process running in it.
+- There may be issues if you have multiple/nested splits set up.
+These scenarios have not been thoroughly tested.